ryankurte/rngcheck/README.md

 ## Status

 Work in progress, only a couple of tests have been implemented and these _may_ be incomplete.
+Use at your own risk.